jacobfulano/covid-mundana/_posts/2019-03-24-plotting-covid19-dataset.md

 image: assets/images/python2.jpg
 tags: [featured]
 ---
-This introductory tutorial explains how to extract and plot the COVID-19 confirmed cases data from a curated dataset.
+This introductory tutorial explains how to extract and plot COVID-19 confirmed cases data from a curated dataset.

 ## How to access the data